DSC_0218-006.JPG

 Regína Hrönn Ragnarsdóttir

 Did you know that the well-known monolith Hvítserkur on the Vatnsnes peninsula in North Iceland has a lesser-known namesake?
 A beautiful waterfall off the beaten path in West Iceland also goes by the name Hvítserkur.
-I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour and was in awe of its beauty.
+I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.
 I was adamant to visit this waterfall and get the same photo as he had - of me standing on top of Hvítserkur waterfall.
-Hvítserkur waterfall The only problem was that I didn't own a jeep, which is needed for the road leading to Hvítserkur.
+Hvítserkur waterfall The only problem was that I didn't own a jeep, which is needed to reach Hvítserkur.
 So I waited for 3 years

 11214151636